kserve/website/docs/modelserving/v1beta1/custom/custom_model/README.md

-# Deploy Custom Python Model with KFServer API
+# Deploy Custom Python Model Server with InferenceService
 When out of the box model server does not fit your need, you can build your own model server using KFServer API and use the following source to serving workflow to deploy your custom models to KServe.

 ## Setup
-1. Your ~/.kube/config should point to a cluster with [KServe installed](../../../../get_started/README.md#4-install-kserve).
-2. Your cluster's Istio Ingress gateway must be [network accessible](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).
-3. Install [pack CLI](https://buildpacks.io/docs/tools/pack/) to build your custom model server image.
+1. Install [pack CLI](https://buildpacks.io/docs/tools/pack/) to build your custom model server image.

 ## Create your custom Model Server by extending KFModel
 `KServe.KFModel` base class mainly defines three handlers `preprocess`, `predict` and `postprocess`, these handlers are executed